 The Black-Scholes Formula¶

 The Black-Scholes formula, derived independently by Fischer Black, Myron Scholes (1973), and Robert Merton (1973), provides a closed-form solution for pricing European options.
-It remains one of the most influential results in financial economics, earning Scholes and Merton the 1997 Nobel Prize in Economics.
+It remains one of the most influential results in financial economics, earning Scholes and Merton the 1997 Nobel Prize.

 Model Setup and Assumptions¶